 Some of the recent results can be found in technical reports and preprints in publications.

 APPL 595B Theoretical Neuroscience Journal Club, Spring 2015, The University of Arizona

 ECE 340A Introduction to Communications, Spring 2015, The University of Arizona

 ECE 637 Coding Theory, Fall 2014, The University of Arizona

 ECE 639 Detection and Estimation Theory, Spring 2014, The University of Arizona

 ECE/MATH 636 Information Theory, Fall 2013, The University of Arizona

 EE 381K Information Theory, Spring 2012, The University of Texas at Austin (Guest Instructor):

 Data compression, Channel coding theorem, Network information theory

-ECE 508 Communication Laboratory, Winter 2008, The Ohio State University (Instructor)
+ECE 508 Communication Laboratory, Winter 2008, The Ohio State University (Instructor and Lab TA)